January 19, 2023

 Employer's Liability is a mandatory coverage that protects the insured in the event of an employee's injury or illness.
 The minimum level of cover required by law is £5m, but you will see a minimum of £10m limits available in the market.

-Here are some case studies to help you visualise the benefits of having appropriate coverage:
+Here are some case studies to help you visualise the benefits of having appropriate financial institutions insurance:

 Case Study 1: A retail bank experienced unauthorised access to its computer systems leading to a leak of sensitive data on the dark web, including names, email addresses, and phone numbers.
 By having cyber insurance in place, the bank did not need to pay the mandatory notification costs of the breach.
 Additional costs would include £100k in computer forensics, £25k in PR, and unknown future defense and awards.